SP1X-Cd/D-Learning-/README.md

-# D-Learning-
+# D-Learning-And-Other
-# Learning D by Example
+# Learning D and Other by Example
+# More about D

 A comprehensive guide to the D programming language with practical code examples.